Significant-Gravitas/AutoGPT/rnd/README.md

-This is a gude to setting up and running the AutoGPT Server and Builder.
+This is a guide to setting up and running the AutoGPT Server and Builder.
 This tutorial will cover downloading the necessary files, setting up the server, and testing the system.

 https://github.com/user-attachments/assets/fd0d0f35-3155-4263-b575-ba3efb126cb4